FredHutch/RedcapModule_StealthQueue/README.md

 2. Do not enable this module where you wish for users to be aware of survey queue or where you need for them to start surveys at their option.

 ## How it Works
-Stealth Queue works by injecting some JavaScript into the survey and survey completion pages to hide survey queue icons and text.
+Stealth Queue works by injecting some JavaScript into a couple of pages that hides:

-### Without Survey Queue
+1. the survey queue heading (normally displayed in the top right corner of each page of a survey in the queue) via the *redcap_survey_page* hook, and
+2. the surey queue table (normally displayed at the bottom of the survey queue completion page) via the *redcap_survey_complete* hook.

 ## Version History
 v1.0 -- initial version.
 2017 Nov 20.